abychat/skyflow-demo/README.md

 -   Defines the reveal elements.Mounts the reveal elements onto the HTML element.

--   Configures the Collect PCI Data button to collect data from the collect container and update the reveal element with the token.
+-   Configures the Collect PII Data button to collect data from the collect container and update the reveal element with the token.

 -   Configures the Reveal button to reveal the data in the reveal element.